List 3-Coloring on Comb-Convex and Caterpillar-Convex Bipartite Graphs: Recognition of Caterpillar-Convex Bipartite Graphs

-Finally, the vertices that have been deleted in the first two steps are added back in order to extend the caterpillar $T_2$ to a caterpillar representation $T_1$ of $G_1$ and then a caterpillar representation $T$ of $G$.
-This can be done in $O(n)$ time following the arguments used in the proofs of Lemmas~\ref{lem:removetwin} and~\ref{lem:removependant}.
-By Corollaries~\ref{cor:removetwins} and~\ref{cor:removependants}, $T$~is a caterpillar representation of~$G$.
+Finally, the vertices that have been deleted in the first step are added back (and vertices that have been added when special twins were processed are removed) in order to extend the caterpillar $T_1$ to a caterpillar representation $T$ of $G$.
+This can easily be done in $O(n)$ time per vertex following the arguments used in the proofs of Lemmas~\ref{lem:removex0} and~\ref{lem:removetwin}.
+By Corollary~\ref{cor:removevertices}, $T$~is a caterpillar representation of~$G$.

-The running-time of the algorithm is dominated by the time for constructing $D$, which we have bounded as $O(n^3)$.
+The running-time of the algorithm is dominated by the time for constructing $D$, which we have bounded by $O(n^3)$.
 We remark that we have not attempted to optimize the running-time, as our main goal was to show that caterpillar-convex bipartite graphs can be recognized in polynomial time. \end{proof}